LazyWare/systemd-boot-snapshots/README.md

 ## Features

 - Boot into a system snapshot directly from the boot menu
+- Organized snapshot submenu structure for better navigation
 - Support for BTRFS snapshots, including those created with "Timeshift" and "Snapper"
-- Support for read-only snapshots
+- Support for read-only snapshots with overlayfs protection
-- Automatic overlay configuration when booting from a snapshot
 - Automatic mounting of kernel modules directory from the main volume if needed
 - Desktop notification when booting in snapshot mode
+- Detailed debugging options for troubleshooting boot issues
+- Customizable snapshot naming with safety indicators

 ## Requirements